 Homeschool Assignment Binders

-By far and away, when I was teaching all my kids classes, our homeschool assignment binders were the best things to keep me/us/them on track this year.
-I don’t think we could have weathered weeks of chaos when I had poor health very well when I was messaging doctors, waiting on hold with insurance companies, or getting blood tests.
+By far and away, when I was teaching all my kids classes, our homeschool assignment binders were the best things to keep me/us/them on track when I was teaching all their classes.
+I don’t think we could have weathered weeks of chaos the year my health went south when I was messaging doctors, waiting on hold with insurance companies, or getting blood tests.

-The fact that I had every assignment written down for every kid for the whole year saved my bacon.
-The older kids know exactly what to do next while I know where to pick up the pieces with the littles ones.
+The fact that I had every lesson plan and assignment written down for every kid for the whole year saved my bacon.
+The older kids knew exactly what to do next while I knew where to pick up the pieces with the littles ones.

 Once my health crisis had passed, it was a great tool for keeping us on track.